Veterinary Osteopathy

 What does veterinary osteopathy look like?

-Osteopathy is an integrated part of my rehabilitation practice.
+Osteopathy is an essential part of my rehabilitation practice.
 I assess the whole body to see where the loads and strains are, and help the animals to cope with them.
 I choose which osteopathic treatment techniques to use – options include joint mobilising, myofascial release, trigger point therapy, positional release, craniosacral therapy, joint adjustments and many more.
+Osteopathy has the biggest range of hands-on techniques to choose from, which is part of what attracted me to study it in the first place.
 I aim to be as effective as possible while causing the least amount of discomfort.
+Your animal will tell me what they do and don’t like!

 How does osteopathy help rehab?